 Contact me today to discuss your project.

-With the wonders of broadband internet, I can work with clients anywhere.
-Please contact me by phone or email to discuss your project.
+With broadband internet, I can work with clients anywhere.
+Please contact me to discuss your project.